99991/NumPyCLIP/README.md

 * So far, only the ViT-B/32 model has been ported.
 * This library has not been tested much yet.
 * During pre-processing, the input image is resized to 224x224 and center-cropped.
 For best results, make sure that all important content is in the centre of the image and of a reasonable size so that it is not lost when the image is scaled down.

+# TODO

+* Test more images and text with weird unicode symbols
+* Implement other models
+* Package for PyPi
+* Investigate whether it is safe to ignore the RuntimeWarning about infinity during computation of [`sigmoid`](https://github.com/99991/NumPyCLIP/blob/68cbd9254d4696d9ab5b4cd39e7d150547251740/numpyclip.py#L108)